email only to:[Email]

 Extract from company policy

-Internal email chain from company detailing 3 year as [Employer]
+Internal email chain from company detailing 3 year contract as [Job title]

 Service agreement document